mikerourke/square-one/README.md

     - This is the number that texts are sent from.

 ### Initial Setup
-Run `yarn run setup` after cloning repository to generate mock data and install dependencies.
+Run `yarn run initialize` after cloning repository to generate mock data and install dependencies.

 ### API Details

-> TL;DR If you want to get the app up and running quickly, run `yarn run start:mock` after running `yarn run setup`.
+> TL;DR If you want to get the app up and running quickly, run `yarn run start:mock` after running `yarn run initialize`.

 There is a separate repository for the API located at [github.com/mikerourke/square-one-api](https://github.com/mikerourke/square-one-api).
 If you cloned that repository and want to test it with this application, run `yarn run start:prod` for this project and `yarn start` for the API.